-We remind you to remain vigilant to the possibility of fraud by reviewing your payment card statements for any unauthorized charges.
-You should immediately report any unauthorized charges to your card issuer because payment card network rules generally provide that cardholders are not responsible for unauthorized charges reported in a timely manner.
+We encourage you to closely review your payment card statements for any unauthorized charges.
+You should immediately report any such charges to the bank that issued your card because payment card network rules generally provide that cardholders are not responsible for unauthorized charges that are reported in a timely manner.
 The phone number to call is usually on the back of your payment card.
-Please see the pages that follow this notice for additional steps you may take.
+Information on additional steps you can take can be found on the following pages.